purplebase/purplestack/CONTEXT.md

 ### Theme System

 The project includes a complete light/dark theme system.
-The theme can be controlled via `themeModeProvider` provider for programmatic theme switching.
+The theme can be controlled via the `brightnessProvider` provider for programmatic theme switching.

 ### Color Scheme Implementation